DimiTech/dimitech.github.io/_posts/2019-03-20-sharing-secrets-securely.md

 There are a couple of problems with this method though.
-It only works well if the person that you want to share the secret file is physically near you so you can actually verbally share the decryption password.
+It only works well if the person that you want to share the secret file is physically near you so you can verbally share the decryption password with them.

 You can also use this method to share secret files with people that are not in your physical vicinity - by sending them the password over some different channel than the one that you used to send the encrypted file to them.

 Let's say that you have sent the compressed/encrypted file to the recipient in an Email attachment.
-There are a couple of ways to send the password, here are 2 ideas:
+There are a couple of ways to pretty securely send the decryption password, here are 2 ideas:

 1. Call them using some E2E encrypted VoIP application and tell them the password
 2. Send the password using some E2E encrypted chat application, preferrably with message auto-expiry